mesoSPIM/mesoSPIM-control/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # mesoSPIM-control
 Image acquisition software for [mesoSPIM](http://mesospim.org/) light-sheet microscopes.
+Compatible with all official versions of mesoSPIM hardware (Benchtop, v4, v5), and multple alternative configurations.

+## Overview
-A mesoSPIM (mesoscale selective plane illumination microscope) is optimized for fast imaging of large (many cm³) cleared tissue samples at near-isotropic resolution.
+The mesoSPIM (mesoscale selective plane illumination microscope) is a family of versatile open-source microscopes optimized for fast imaging of large (many cm³) cleared tissue samples at near-isotropic resolution.
 Currently, more than 30 mesoSPIM setups are operational [around the world](http://mesospim.org/setups/).
 Parts lists, drawings, and instructions for building a mesoSPIM can be found in the wiki pages:
 - [Benchtop mesoSPIM](https://github.com/mesoSPIM/benchtop-hardware)
 - [mesoSPIM v4-5](https://github.com/mesoSPIM/mesoSPIM-hardware-documentation)

-## Overview
-The mesoSPIM is a versatile light-sheet microscope for imaging cleared tissue samples.
-It is compatible with all major clearing approaches and optimized for quickly creating large-field-of-view overview datasets.
+The `mesoSPIM-control` is python-based acquisition software with user-friendly GUI, based on PyQt5 framework.

 ## Installation